 Sugar cookies are so easy to make and inspired by the book The Rainbow Fish we love making these rainbow fish sugar cookies (they are egg free as well – which means that my little ones could eat the dough as we cooked them!)

-Easy to make these Rainbow Cookies from Red Ted Art are perfect for little hands to cook with you.
+Easy to make these Rainbow Cookies from Hey Mom!
+What’s Cooking? are perfect for little hands to cook with you.

 Cake Mix cookies – sounds great doesn’t it and quick to make.
 These Cake Mix Rainbow Cookies from The Monday Box are just that – check out the colours as I know my kids would love these although I can almost guarantee that they would argue of the purple ones so I would have to save them for myself.